Exit

 The first year after having a baby is also a time of great change not only to your identity but also to your relationships.
 It’s helpful to take a breath and pause for a moment and let it all sink in, allowing yourself time to settle into your new life as a parent.
 It takes time to adjust and also to get to know your baby and learn to manage your new life.

-Sometimes expectant and new parents don’t seek help because:
+Expectant and new parents might not seek help because:

-• many parents feel ashamed or guilty for not enjoying this parenting role.
+• They feel shame or guilt for not enjoying their parenting role

-• many women are afraid of being labelled a ‘bad mother’.
+• They are afraid of being labelled a ‘bad mother’

-• diagnosis can prove difficult if not consulting with someone who has perinatal experience.
+• A diagnosis can prove difficult if not consulting with someone who has perinatal experience

-• dads/partners may feel bad saying how they are struggling too given what their partner is managing.
+• Dads/partners may feel bad saying they are struggling, given what their partner is going through

-• dads/partners may feel like it is not masculine to talk about their feelings or maybe busy juggling work and family and don’t realise their own mental health is deteriorating.
+• Partners might be busy juggling work and family and don’t realise their own mental health is deteriorating

-Taking all of this into account, it is worthwhile persevering and finding the right help.
-Research has consistently shown that parents who receive timely professional support have the best chances of recovering from perinatal depression and anxiety.
+Research has consistently shown that parents who receive timely professional support have the best chances of recovering from PNDA.

 Where can I find help?